 End Function

-We have used MS-Access’s built-in Function SysCmd() to update the Progress Meter on the Status Bar.
-When the Function is first called, the Maximum number of Records in the File is passed as third parameter to the function to initialize the Progress Meter.
-Subsequent calls are made with the current record number to update the Meter with current status.
-MS-Access calculates a percentage on the current number of records processed based on the Total Records that we have passed to the InitMeter step and updates the Progress Meter.
-The blue colored indicator on the Progress Meter may advance one step, only after processing several records depending on the total number of records in the file.
+We have used MS-Access's built-in Function SysCmd() to update the Progress Meter on the Status Bar.
+When the Function is first called, the Maximum Number of Records in the File is passed as the third parameter to the function to initialize the Progress Meter.
+Subsequent calls are made with the current record number to update the Meter with the current status.
+MS-Access calculates a percentage of the current number of records processed based on the Total Records that we have passed to the InitMeter step and updates the Progress Meter.
+The blue-colored indicator on the Progress Meter may advance one step, only after processing several records depending on the total number of records in the file.

 Post a Comment